saif-uddin-shrabon/PhotoLibrary/README.md

 - **Property Management**:
   - **Property Owner Management**: Property owners can easily add their properties to the platform, providing comprehensive details and images to attract potential tenants.

-  - **Tenant Requests**: As a user, you can browse through all available properties and submit rental requests for properties that meet your criteria.
+  - **Property Requests**: As a user, you can browse through all available properties and submit rental requests for properties that meet your criteria.
 Receive notifications when your request is accepted or rejected by the property owner.

   - **Owner Notifications**: Property owners are notified of rental requests and can accept or reject them through the platform.
 They also receive notifications about any updates or actions related to their properties.